sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 - We don’t know how much marijuana was initially consumed.
 - We don't know how long since the last marijuana consumption.
 - With a one time measurement we don't see how the THC concentration in breast milk behaves over 24 hours.
 - Both mothers were heavy users who were consuming marijuana on a daily basis.
 With regular use, THC accumulates in the body over time, especially in fat.
 And there is a lot of fat in breast milk.
-We don't know which part of the detected THC is due to accumulation and which part is freshly consumed THC.
+We don't know which part of the detected THC is due to accumulation and which part is recently consumed THC.
 - A sample size of two isn't representative for a larger population.

 ## True?
 There is eight times more THC in breast milk than in blood?